All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does MOTS-c research support its use for weight loss?

 Animal studies show that MOTS-c can reduce fat accumulation and improve metabolic markers in obese mice.
-However, no controlled human trial has confirmed weight-loss efficacy.
+But no controlled human trial has confirmed weight-loss efficacy.
 Any weight-management claims based on current evidence should be considered preliminary.

 Is MOTS-c research being conducted at major universities?